This AMCAS application guide will walk you through applying to med school. Read for expert AMCAS application guidance!

-In this section, you will enter all the medical schools for which you want to apply.
-There are 6 types of programs:
+You’ll enter all the medical schools you want to apply to.
+There are six types of programs:

-This is arguably the most critical section of your application.
-Section 8 is where you write your personal statement.
-In 5300 characters or less, you explain why you want to go to medical school.
-To avoid formatting issues, the AAMC recommends typing your letter directly into the AMCAS application rather than copy and pasting it from another word processor.
-You can use a text-only program like Microsoft Notepad and copy and paste your text into the application if you prefer.
-Formatted text can cause problems in the application, and you will be unable to edit once it is submitted.
+This is arguably the most critical application material: the personal statement.
+In 5300 characters or less, you must explain why you want to attend medical school.
+The AAMC recommends typing your letter directly into the AMCAS application rather than copying and pasting it from another word processor to avoid formatting issues.

 In the final section of the application, the AAMC will automatically input your MCAT score if you have received it.
 If you haven’t received it yet, you can list any future dates you have booked so that they are aware.